-- 1st Floor Hallway – Giant Papier-Mâché Tiger – Led by Lisa Schumaier
+- Giant Papier-Mâché Elephant – Led by Lisa Schumaier

 In only four hours, children use simple paper and paste to transform a wire frame into a new sculpture.
 Many of Schumaier’s previous Art Safari sculptures, such as the iconic camel, are on view in the first floor throughout the year.

-- Studio 16 – Bottlecap Necklaces – Led by UpCycle Creative Reuse Center
+- Bottlecap Art – Led by UpCycle Creative Reuse Center

-Bottlecaps are transformed into sparkling necklaces with the help of sequins and glitter glue.
+Bottlecaps are transformed into sparkling art with the help of sequins and glitter glue.

 - Studio 21 – Gallery scavenger hunt – Led by The Art League Gallery

-This year, The Art League’s scavenger hunt explores the exhibition Op-Ed.
+This year, The Art League’s scavenger hunt explores the October Open Exhibit.
 Each completed scavenger hunt can be shown at the gallery desk to receive a special prize.